 Academic Writing Coaching

 NEW updates!
-We now have an option for academic consultation based on 4 block hours.
+We now have an option for academic writing coaching consultation based on 4 block hours.
 During the initial 2 hours discussion, we will inquire you thoroughly to understand your issues.
-And then, we will provide you suggestions on how to overcome the issues you’re facing, and you’d implement that in your paper and discuss with us on it during the last 2 hour discussion.
+Then, we will provide you suggestions on how to overcome the issues you’re facing, and you’d implement that in your paper and discuss with us during the last 2-hour discussion.
 For every 4 block hour, the charge would be RM 250.

 Outline of The Academic Writing Coaching Class